SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 These two operators provide a simple and expressive way to check or cast a value as some different type.
-Because downcasting a class to one of its subclasses can fail, Swift uses the power of optionals to enable you to attempt a downcast, and to check if that cast is successful.
+Because downcasting a class to one of its subclasses can fail, Swift uses optionals to enable you to attempt a downcast, and to check if that cast is successful.

 Type casting can also be used to check if a type conforms to a protocol,